-Choosing Plants for Chalk Soil: Trees and Shrubs
+Choosing Plants for Chalk Soil

 Plants for chalk soil need to be able to cope not only with quite strongly alkaline conditions, but also with a rather 'thin and hungry' topsoil.